ibericode/mailchimp-for-wordpress/readme.txt

 **Fixes**

-- Issue with only 10 MailChimp lists / fields / interests being returned.
+- Issue with only 10 Mailchimp lists / fields / interests being returned.
 - Incorrect form message showing when double opt-in is disabled.
 - Error in upgrade routine when API request fails.
 - List fields not fetched when list has just 1 non-default merge field.